 Large evergreen native shrub 10 - 25 ft. tall and wide.
 Often used for background or screen plantings.
-Can be clipped into a formal hedge, pruned to be treelike, or left to its own natural mounding habit.
+Can be clipped into a formal hedge, pruned to be treelike, or left to its own natural gumdrop-shaped habit.
 Glossy holly-like leaves with showy displays of creamy white flowers in narrow spikes late spring to early summer.
 Robins, finches, towhees, Cedar waxwings and mockingbirds eat its cherries.
 Plant in full sun to very light shade.
-Requires good drainage, but is tolerant of heat, drought, wind and oak root fungus.
+Requires good drainage but is tolerant of heat, drought, wind and oak root fungus.
 Looks best with occasional deep waterings, but can tolerate very dry conditions once established.
-Excellent habitat value offering food and cover.
+Excellent habitat value, offering food and cover.
+Generally deer resistant.

 Call to confirm current supply.
 Availability as of June 9, 2022: